wacko/theguidetocuba/setting_the_road/structure.md

 | makefile    | This file contains a series of tasks that can be run from the command line.
 E.g. tasks for running the server, testing or interacting with the application.
 | models/     | Contains the models for the application.
 | public/     | Contains static files accessible to the public (e.g. web browsers).
 Such as error pages, images, JavaScript and CSS files, etc.
 | routes/     | A Cuba application is composed by other miniature applications that add functionality to the main one.
-Ability to mount applications is one of the most powerful features of Cuba.
+The ability to mount applications is one of the most powerful features of Cuba.
 This folder contains these miniature applications.
 | test/       | Application tests.
 | views/      | Contains the HTML templates for the application.